 Who’s it for?

 If you’re an active project management professional, the PMI® membership is for you.
-PMI® member groups include project managers who want to improve their skills, find a better job with higher authority, or just want to earn higher salaries.
+PMI® member groups include project managers who want to improve their skills according to PMI standards, find a better job with higher authority, or just want to earn higher salaries.
 However, PMI® memberships are a great fit for anyone who’d like to manage projects in a company or on a large scale, gain accountability for a project, or maybe just add project management as a skill to their resume.

 The PMI® PMBOK Guide is used primarily in USA, Canada, and the Middle East.
 Yet, there are many project managers who use it in other countries as well.
 It’s also best to use it within industries such as Construction, Architecture, Finance, Consulting, Governance, and Quality Assurance when used appropriately.

 To prepare yourself for the varied demands of project management, there are 8 certifications you can get with the help of the Project Management Institute:

 - Certified Associate in Project Management (CAPM)® – shows fundamental knowledge of project management practices and terms